yufengwudcs/GTmix/README.md

 GTmix is a computer program for inferring population admixture networks from inferred local gene genealogies.
 If you use GTmix, please cite:

-Inference of Population Admixture Network from Local Gene Genealogies: a Coalescent-based Maximum Likelihood Approach, Yufeng Wu, manuscript, 2019.
+Inference of Population Admixture Network from Local Gene Genealogies: a Coalescent-based Maximum Likelihood Approach, Yufeng Wu, Bioinformatics, Volume 36, Issue Supplement_1, July 2020, Pages i326–i334, https://doi.org/10.1093/bioinformatics/btaa465.

 Population admixture network is a model for population evolution.
 Admixture network models population divergence and admixture.
 Existing methods for inferring population admixture network includes TreeMix (Pickrell and Pritchard, 2012).